 The parent shall notify the district school superintendent of the county in which the parent resides of her or his intent to establish and maintain a home education program.
 The notice shall be in writing, signed by the parent, and shall include the names, addresses, and birthdates of all children who shall be enrolled as students in the home education program.
 The notice shall be filed in the district school superintendent’s office within 30 days of the establishment of the home education program.
 Section 1002.41

 What to File

 Sample forms are provided for your convenience in the Forms section of this site.
-Alternately, you may write a letter to the Superintendent informing him/her of your decision to establish and maintain a home education program for your child(ren) and providing the information specified above, namely, each child’s:
+You can use a form or imply write a letter to the Superintendent informing him/her of your decision to establish and maintain a home education program for your child(ren) and providing the information specified above, namely, each child’s: